Convair F-102 Delta Dagger: Vietnam War service

 The F-102 served in the Vietnam War, flying fighter patrols and serving as bomber escorts.
 A total of 14 aircraft were lost in Vietnam: one to air-to-air combat, several to ground fire and the remainder to accidents.

 Initially, F-102 detachments began to be sent to bases in Southeast Asia in 1962 after radar contacts detected by ground radars were thought to possibly be North Vietnamese Vietnam People's Air Force (VPAF) Il-28 "Beagle" bombers – considered to be a credible threat in that time period.
 The F-102s were sent to Thailand and other nearby countries to intercept these aircraft if they threatened South Vietnam.

 F-102As of the 509th FIS over Vietnam, November 1966.
 These aircraft wear standard Southeast Asia camouflage (T.O.
 1-1-4).

 Later on, Boeing B-52 Stratofortress strikes, codenamed "Arc Light", were escorted by F-102s based in the theater.
-It was during one of these missions that an F-102 was shot down by a VPAF Mikoyan-Gurevich MiG-21 using an AA-2 Atoll heat-seeking missile.
+During one of these missions an F-102 was shot down by a VPAF Mikoyan-Gurevich MiG-21 using an AA-2 Atoll heat-seeking missile.
 The MiGs approached undetected, and one of the F-102s was hit by an air-to-air missile, which did not explode immediately, but remained lodged in the aft end of the aircraft, causing stability problems.
 As the pilot reported the problem to his wingman, the wingman observed the damaged Delta Dagger explode in midair, killing the pilot.
 This was the only air-to-air loss for the F-102 during the Vietnam War.
 The other F-102 pilot fired AIM-4 missiles at the departing MiG-21s, but no hit was recorded.

 The F-102 was occasionally employed in the air-to-ground role with limited success, although neither the aircraft nor the training for its pilots were designed for that role.
 The 509th Fighter-Interceptor Squadron's (FIS) Deuces arrived at Da Nang Air Base from Clark Air Base, Philippines, on 4 August 1964.
 The interceptor was equipped with 24 2.75 in FFARs in the fuselage bay doors; these could be used to good effect against various types of North Vietnamese targets in daylight.
 At night, it proved less dangerous to use heat-seeking Falcon missiles in conjunction with the F-102's nose-mounted IRST (Infrared Search & Track), thus it often performed nighttime harassment raids along the Ho Chi Minh Trail.
 Some F-102As were configured to accommodate a single AIM-26 Super Falcon in each side bay in lieu of the two conventional AIM-4 Falcons.
 Operations with both the F-102A and TF-102A two-seaters (which were used in a Forward Air Control role because its two seats and 2.75 in rockets offered good versatility for the mission) continued in Vietnam until 1968 when all F-102s were returned to the United States.